aidancgray/idg-stuf/README.md

-Software for the Raspberry Pi used in the STUF Project.
+Software for the STUF Project.

-This repository contains the scripts used for controlling a Laser Driven Light Source (LDLS) and Starlight Xpress Filter Wheel
+This repository contains the software used for controlling the following hardware:
+ - Laser Driven Light Source (LDLS)
+ - Starlight Xpress Filter Wheel
+ - Standa Translation and Rotation Stages